kite-sdk/kite/cdk-data/src/main/markdown/guide.md

    An Avro [GenericRecord][avro-gr] instance can be used to easily supply entities that represent a schema without using custom types for each kind of entity.
-These objects are easy to create and manipulate, especially in code that has no knowledge of specific object types (such as libraries).
+These objects are easy to create and manipulate (see Avro's [GenericRecordBuilder class][avro-grb]), especially in code that has no knowledge of specific object types (such as libraries).
 Serialization of generic records is fast, but requires use of the Avro APIs.
 This is recommended for most users, in most cases.

 1. An Avro specific type